CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.1 General Server.md

 * Warning messages from security systems (eg virus protection).
 ### 3.2 Standard requirements

-Together with the basic requirements, the following requirements correspond to the state of the art in the area of ​​general servers.
+Together with the basic requirements, the following requirements correspond to the state of the art in the field of general servers.
 They SHOULD be implemented in principle.

 #### SYS.1.1.A11 Setting a security policy for servers
 Based on the general security policy of the institution, the requirements for servers SHOULD be specified.
 The policy SHOULD be known to all administrators and other persons involved in the procurement and operation of the servers and should be the basis for their work.
 The implementation of the content required in the directive SHOULD be regularly reviewed and the results SHOULD be documented in a meaningful way.